 A special zone of a new type, a catalog zone, is set up on the master.
 Once a catalog zone is configured, when an operator wishes to add a new zone to the nameserver constellation s/he can provision the zone in one place only, on the master server and add an entry describing the zone to the catalog zone.
 As the secondary servers receive the updated copy of the catalog zone data they will note the new entry and automatically create a zone for it.
 Deletion of a zone listed in a catalog zone is done by deleting the entry in the catalog zone on the master.

 Scalable Master/Slave Hierarchy

-A DNS authoritative system is composed of a zone primary or master with one or more ‘slave’ servers.
-Zones files are established and updated on a master BIND server.
+A DNS authoritative system is composed of a primary master with one or more ‘slave’ servers.
+Zones files are established and updated on a master BIND 9 server.
 Slaves maintain copies of the zone files and answer queries.
 This configuration allows scaling the answer capacity by adding more slaves, while zone information is maintained in only one place.